-The Java EE specification defines programmatic security as consisting of two methods of the EJB EJBContext interface and two methods of the servlet HttpServletRequest interface.
-The GlassFish Server supports these interfaces as specified in the specification.
+The API for programmatic security consists of methods of the Java EE Security API SecurityContext interface, and methods of the EJB EJBContext interface and the servlet HttpServletRequest interface.
+The GlassFish Server supports these interfaces as specified in the Java EE specification.